heholek/GPyUpload/planningNotes.md

 ## Notes to Self:
-* Stopped in the middle of testing authentication protocol for Sheets, need to replace oauth2client with google-auth
+* Need to figure out how to grant permissions to edit files in team drive without link-sharing the file to the public

 ## Packages to Use:
 * jinja